-The pins described in Table 15 constitute the physical interface between the programming device of the user and the serial port of the AD9272.
-The SCLK and CSB pins function as inputs when using the SPI interface.
+The pins described in Table 16 constitute the physical interface between the user's programming device and the serial port of the AD9276.
+The SCLK and CSB pins function as inputs when using the SPI.
 The SDIO pin is bidirectional, functioning as an input during write phases and as an output during readback.

-In cases where multiple SDIO pins share a common connection, care should be taken to ensure that proper $V{\rm OH}$ levels are met.
-Figure 68 shows the number of SDIO pins that can be connected together, assuming the same load as the AD9272 and the resulting $V{\rm OH}$ level.
+If multiple SDIO pins share a common connection, ensure that proper $V{\rm OH}$ levels are met.
+Figure 77 shows the number of SDIO pins that can be connected together and the resulting $V{\rm OH}$ level, assuming the same load for each AD9276.